samanthaming/samanthaming.com/articles/tidbits/85-string-trim.md

 there
 ```

 So knowing this, you might not want to remove the trailing space.
-However, you still want to get rid of nested list.
-In that case, then `trimStart` might be the one for your.
+However, you still want to get rid of a nested list.
+In that case, then `trimStart` might be the one for you.

 ## Browser Support